Job Support Scheme

 Any employee must be on the employer’s payroll on or before 23 September 2020.

-Employees must work at least 33% of their usual hours.
+Employees must work at least 20% (previously 33%) of their usual hours.
 After three months, the Government will consider increasing the minimum working hours threshold.

-Whilst full details of the Scheme are awaited, we are aware of the following:
+Whilst full details of the Scheme are awaited, we do know the following:

-- For every hour not worked by the employee, both the Government and employer will pay a third of the usual hourly wage for that employee each.
+- For every hour not worked by the employee, the Government will pay 62% (previously 33%) and the employer will pay 5% (previously 33%) of the usual hourly wage for that employee.

 - Grant payments will be made in arrears, reimbursing the employer for the Government’s contribution.